Flowerkid highlights transphobia on gut-wrenching new single ‘Vodka Orange Juice’

 The track was shared alongside a film clip – directed by Bailey Watts and co-starring makeup artist Sean Brady – wherein Sant stares into the camera, palpably deflated, while Brady paints his face in the aesthetic of a drag queen.
 Take a look at the clip below:

-In a press release, Sant pointed to the track’s lyrics – which recount his run-ins with transphobic colleagues and family members – explaining that ‘Vodka Orange Juice’ is “about all the times people have said things like this to me – at parties, at bars and clubs”.
+In a press release, Sant pointed to the track’s lyrics, explaining that ‘Vodka Orange Juice’ is “about all the times people have said things like this to me – at parties, at bars and clubs”.

 He continued: “Over time, it becomes strenuous to fight these people.
 They are threatened by what they can’t understand (or haven’t tried to) and it takes a massive toll on me personally.